kserve/website/docs/modelserving/v1beta1/transformer/feast/README.md

 customized transformation logic.

 ### Extend KFModel and implement pre/post processing functions
-We created a class, DriverTransformer, which extends KFModel for this driver ranking example.
+We created a class, DriverTransformer, which extends `KFModel` for this driver ranking example.
 It takes additional arguments for the transformer to interact with Feast:

-* feast_serving_url: The Feast serving URL, in the form of `<host_name_or_ip:port>`
+* __feast_serving_url__: The Feast serving URL, in the form of `<host_name_or_ip:port>`
-* entity_ids: The entity IDs for which to retrieve features from the Feast feature store
+* __entity_ids__: The entity IDs for which to retrieve features from the Feast feature store
-* feature_refs: The feature references for the features to be retrieved
+* __feature_refs__: The feature references for the features to be retrieved

-Please see the code example [here](./driver_transformer)
+Please see the code example [here](https://github.com/kserve/kserve/tree/master/docs/samples/v1beta1/transformer/feast/driver_transformer)

 ## Build Transformer docker image